momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 Your SimpleCache object will use an authentication token when communicating with the Momento service.
 This token is a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) (or "JWT") that contains signed account information to authenticate you when making cache requests.
 It also includes information like the hostname of your cache instance, which helps the SimpleCache object to make more efficient requests to the Momento service.

 You will receive the Momento authentication token when signing up for the Momento service.
-To get your Momento authentication token and begin using the Momento service, please sign up here.
-(TODO: LINK).
+To get your Momento authentication token and begin using the Momento service, [follow the quickstart here](./../getting-started).

 ### gRPC

-Momento is a remote cache (TODO: LINK TO CACHING STRATEGIES NOTE) using a client-server model.
+Momento is a [remote cache](./../caching-concepts/caching-strategies-and-patterns#where-to-cache----local-vs-remote-caching) using a client-server model.
 Because of this, your SimpleCache client will need to communicate with your remote Momento cache.
 To facilitate this communication, Momento could use any number of communication methods, from a JSON API over HTTP to a custom-built RPC protocol.

 The SimpleCache client object uses [gRPC](https://grpc.io/) to communicate with the Momento service. gRPC is a popular open source remote procedure call (RPC) framework developed at Google for fast, efficient communication.
 When using gRPC, you define the RPCs you want to expose and the data structures you will use in a .proto file.
 This .proto file is then used to build the client and server implementations of your service.